JetBrains/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

 ## Support in IDEs

-> K2 mode is in [Beta](components-stability.md#stability-levels-explained) and enabling it is optional.
-> We are working on stability and code analysis improvements, but not all IDE features are
-> supported yet.
->
-{style="warning"}

 By default, both IntelliJ IDEA and Android Studio 2024.1 use the previous compiler for code analysis, code completion, highlighting, and other IDE-related features.
 This is to ensure performance and stability while we work on integrating the new Kotlin K2 compiler.